-Publish a Book and Prosper as a Small-Business Owner
+Publish a Book and Prosper as a Small-Business Owner Writing your own book can establish you as an authority and expert.

 In their book No B.S.
 Trust-Based Marketing, authors Dan S. Kennedy and Matt Zagula outline strategies to build and maintain trust in your business, and in turn attract both customers and profits.
 In this edited excerpt, Kennedy discusses how authoring a book can establish authority and trust.